d12frosted/elpa-mirror/stable-melpa/wiki-nav-readme.txt

     instead of comment-only modes, check if comment syntax is present in buffer as is done in fixmee-mode, and use syntax-ppss rather than regexp to detect comment context

+    avoid mistaking common construct if [[ ... for a link in commented- out shell code

     support kbd-help property